kynesim/muddle/README.txt

  MUDDLE             How to call muddle itself MUDDLE_INSTRUCT
  MUDDLE_UNINSTRUCT  Used by the instruction system - see below.
+ MUDDLE_INCLUDE_DIRS   Space-separated list of include directories for this
+                        package and all its dependents.
+ MUDDLE_LIB_DIRS       As MUDDLE_INCLUDE_DIRS but with library directories.
+ MUDDLE_OBJ         Package object directory, whose subdirectories include ..
+ MUDDLE_OBJ_OBJ     Where you put actual objects.
+ MUDDLE_OBJ_INCLUDE Where you put include files to be picked up by other packages MUDDLE_OBJ_LIB     Where you put library files to be picked up by other packages.

  And the facility to associate environments with a (possibly wildcarded) label.
 This allows you to associate any extra environment variables you want from